gpwhite/Arduino-Security/README.md

 -Contains two wires, one is connected to digital input pin, other is connected to GND.

 Knock Sensor:
--KY-031 Knock Sensor Module
+-KY-031 Knock Sensor Module.
 -Uses three wires, one should connect to Vcc(5v) one should connect to GND, and the data pin should connect to the digital input pin.
--Debounced in software
+-Debounced in software.